gomorpheus/morpheus-apidoc/source/includes/_instances.md

 layout | null | the layout id for the instance type that you want to provision. i.e. single process or cluster site   | null | The Group Id for which server group to provision into. (can be acquired using the /api/groups API)

+There can be additional properties to apply to the instance.
+For example mysql provisioning requires a set of initial credentials.
+You can get a list of what these input options are by fetching the instance-types list via the `instance-types` api and getting available layouts.
+Currently these input options are available in the `instanceType.config.options` map.
+These however, can be overridden in the event a config options map exists on the layout object within.

 ## Updating an Instance

 ```shell